The Clear Edge

 • Strategic time creates 2–4x ROI vs. execution time

-• Typical growth: $65K → $82-95K over 12 months from founder working on business instead of in business
+• Typical pattern: $65K → $82–95K over 12 months when the founder works primarily on the business instead of in it

 Staying in 60-hour execution mode means:

-• 30 hours weekly spent on 1x value work others could do = 130 hours monthly = 1,560 hours yearly
+• 30 hours weekly spent on 1x value work others could do → 1,560 hours yearly.

 • Plus: Burnout risk, revenue ceiling at founder capacity ($70–80K max), inability to scale, and exit value minimal